Information for Leaders in Training

 Completing your Leadership Qualification

-The majority of what you will need to know can be found on the Girlguiding website.
-Please also refer to the ‘helpful notes’ in the pink boxes of your Leadership Qualification book.
+The majority of what you will need to know can be found on the Girlguiding website or in the latest edition of The Guiding Handbook.
+Please also refer to the ?helpful notes? in the pink boxes of your Leadership Qualification book.

 In addition, look out for opportunities to attend trainings.
-These are advertised in our monthly Cumbria South e-newsletter from the county commissioner, on our website and in our ‘Girlguiding Cumbria South Members’ Facebook group.
+These are advertised in our monthly Cumbria South e-newsletter from Sue Gudgeon, our website and in our ?Girlguiding Cumbria South Members?
+Facebook group.

 Essential trainings for the Leadership qualification are: